menu

 Demographics

-The education level of Dublin citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.55% of adults 25 and older in Dublin have a college degree.
+In terms of college education, Dublin is nearly on par with the US average for all cities of 21.84%: 20.55% of adults 25 and older in Dublin have a bachelor's degree or advanced degree.

 The per capita income in Dublin in 2022 was $22,187, which is low income relative to North Carolina and the nation.
 This equates to an annual income of $88,748 for a family of four.
 However, Dublin contains both very wealthy and poor people as well.